-(1) One holder of this position claimed that those who were saving money and living within their means and those who spent extravagantly both had the funds necessary to pay a "benevolence" tax.
-That situation named for a holder of this position is Morton's fork.
-One holder of this position fled to the court of Louis VII after he refused to sign the (+) Constitutions of Clarendon.
-Four knights set out to "rid" one king of a holder of this position in 1170, an event chronicled in the (\) play Murder in the Cathedral.
-Thomas à Becket was a holder of, for ten points, what position that heads the Church of England?
+(1) That situation named for a holder of this position is Morton's fork.
+One holder of this position fled to the court of Louis VII after he refused to sign the Constitutions of Clarendon.
+Four knights set out to (+) "rid" one king of a holder of this position in 1170, an event chronicled in the () play Murder in the Cathedral.
+Thomas a Becket was a holder of, for ten points, what position that heads the Church of England?
 ANSWER: Archbishop of Canterbury BONUS: This man claimed to have experienced a series of visions in the 1820s that led to the writing of the Book of Mormon and the founding of the Church of Jesus Christ of Latter Day Saints.
 ANSWER: Joseph Smith